SAP-samples/hana-shine-xsa/README.md

-SHINE for HANA extended application services advanced model (SHINE for XSA) SP11
+SHINE for SAP HANA extended application services advanced model (SHINE for XSA) SPS12
 ================
 SAP HANA Interactive Education, or SHINE, is a demo application that makes it easy to learn how to build applications on SAP HANA extended application services advanced model.
 This demo application is delivered as a package that contains sample data and design-time developer objects for the applications database tables, views, OData and user interface.